Hyper-Convolution Networks for Biomedical Image Segmentation: Related Works

 \subsection{Neural Network Implicit Representation}

 Neural networks have also been used to create an \textit{implicit} representation of different types of signals, such as natural images.
-These (usually small) neural networks take in a pixel coordinate and encode a specific signal, such as an RGB-values image~\cite{represent,Sitzmann2020siren}.
-Similar representations are also used to learn representations of 3D shape~\cite{sal,shape}.
+These (usually small) neural networks take in a pixel coordinate and encode an RGB-values image~\cite{represent,Sitzmann2020siren}.
+In addition to natural images, people have also used neural networks to learn representations of 3D shape ~\cite{sal,shape}.
 More similar to our work, implicit representations have also been used as kernel functions for irregularly structured point cloud data where gridded data are not possible ~\cite{wang2018cloud}.